 Maximizing the Role of Existing Natural Enemies.
-Numerous arthropod predator species are found in Middle Egypt cotton fields and many are capable of feeding on one or more stages of The pest (Table, 11).
-The egg and first instar larvae are most vulnerable to predation.
+Numerous arthropod predator species are found in Middle Egypt cotton fields and many are capable of feeding on one or more stages of the pest (Table, 5). the egg and first instar larvae are most vulnerable to predation.
 The later stage larvae developing within fruiting forms are protected.
 Oviposition occurs on vegetative cotton plant parts until mid-July.
 During this period, the egg and young larvae searching for suitable fruiting forms are exposed to high risk from predation.
-Later in the season moths oviposit under the calyx of green bolls and the eggs are protected, to some extent, from predators.
-Some of these eggs can be reached and destroyed by predators (Irwin et. al., 1974).
+Later in the season, moths oviposit under the calyx of green bolls and the eggs are protected, to some extent, from predators.
+Some of these eggs can be reached and destroyed by predators (Irwin et al., 1974).

-Data presented in table (11), indicate that the biologically-based program enhanced population density of natural enemy whereas, the insecticidebased program resulted in high reduction of the natural enemy populations ranged from 77.8 to 95.6 %.
-Consequently, high values for reduction of sucking pest populations was achieved in the biologically - based program averaged from 83 to 87%.
+Data presented in table (5), indicate that the biologically-based program enhanced population density of natural enemy, whereas, the insecticide-based program resulted in high reduction of the natural enemy populations ranged from 77.7 to 95.6 %.
+Consequently, high values for reduction of sucking pest populations was achieved in the biologically-based program averaged from 83 to 87 %.

-Augmentation of Trichogramma for Supperession of Bollworm Population.
-During the last two decades, egg parasitoids have been widely used against several pests infesting several economic crops..
-(Lili-Ying, 1994).
+Augmentation of Trichogramma for Suppression of Bollworm Population

+During the last two decades, egg parasitoids have been widely used against several pests infesting several economic crops (Lili-Ying, 1994).

 Augmentative release of laboratory-reared Trichogramma sp.
-An egg parasitoid of PBW have shown some promise for early-season control.
-In large scale cotton fields ,biweekly release of this parasitoid significantly reduced boll infestations during July in comparison with control plot.
-Parasitoid released also increased the yield by 10-13% and reduced seed damage by 22-50%.
-The parasitoid is well adapted to the temperature conditions of Middle Egypt. and readily attacks the eggs of other pest lepidoptera in cotton (15) and is currently available from several commercial insectaries.
+An egg parasitoid of PBW have shown some promise for earlyseason control.
+In large scale cotton field, biweekly release of this parasitoid significantly reduced boll infestations during July in comparison with control plot.
+Parasitoid released also increased the yield by 10-13 % and reduced seed damage by 22-50 %.
+The parasitoid is welt adapted to the temperature conditions of Middle Egypt, and readily attacks the eggs of other pest Lepidoptera in cotton (15) and is currently available from several commercial insecticides.
 The potential for PBW control by T. bactrae is best in the early season when PBW eggs are deposited mainly on vegetative plant surface.
-The results indicate that the parasitoid only attacks 7-15% of the eggs laid under the calyx later in the season, a level insufficient for pest control (Naranjo et. al., 1992a).
+The results indicate that the parasitoid only attacks 7-15 % of the eggs laid under the calyx later in the season, a level insufficient for pest control (Naranjo et al., 1992a).

-Egg parasitoid, however, are almost exclusively used through inundative releases, in order to increase the parasitization rate sufficiently to reduce crop damage.
+Egg parasitoid, however, are almost exclusively used through inundative release, in order to increase the parasitization rate sufficiently to reduce crop damage.

-Biology and thermal requirements of the native species of Trchogramma is studied.
+Biology and thermal requirements of the native species of Trichogramma is studied.
 The objective is to select the best performance to be produced in the laboratory and to be used for inundative release.

 T. evanescens was mass-reared and released from 0-3 times in different treatments of cotton fields.
-It was very successful in finding and parasitizing the eggs of host The overall parasitism was about 24.5% on PBW eggs, 19.6.6% on SBW and 6.2% on CLW.
+It was very successful in finding and parasitizing the eggs of host.
+The overall parasitism was about 24.5 % on PBW eggs, 19.66 % on SBW and 6.2 % on CLW.

-A thermal constant of of 166.2 degree-day and a developmental thresholds of 11.4 (developmental zero) and 34.5 (upper threshold) was determined for T. evanescens.
-These results are very close to those obtained by Erra et. al., 1991, 1994. (table 14).
+A thermal constant of 166.2 degree-day and a developmental thresholds of 11.4 (developmental zero) and 34.5 (upper threshold) was determined for T. evanescens.
+These results are very close to those obtained by Erra et al. (1991 & 1994) (Table 8).